I’ve decided to face head-on one of the most common questions that we get asked.

 Available in a fairly decent color, these headphones weigh 190 grams and offer a solid battery life of 40 hours.
 Customers can also use the provided aux cable and enjoy 0% lag-free audio at an optimum sound quality as well.

-- NO AUDIO DELAY WHILE WATCHING TV or PC: These top-rated wireless Bluetooth headphones work with any aptX low-latency supported Bluetooth transmitter (Avantree Oasis or Priva III recommended) for minimal audio delay of 32-40ms (non-detectable by human ear) for a lag-free audio experience.
-(If your TV is not Bluetooth-equipped you will need a SEPARATE transmitter to connect to it.
-Avantree Transmitters are Recommended).
+- 【TV WITHOUT DELAY】Our wireless Bluetooth headphones work with any aptX low-latency supported Bluetooth transmitter for a lag-free audio experience.
+Please note if your TV is not Bluetooth equipped, you will need a separate transmitter to connect to it, Avantree Transmitters are Recommended.

-- SUPERIOR Hi-Fi SOUND: Experience superb music and voice clarity.
-Built-in bass boost feature lets you tailor your audio experience for TV, music on your Playstation, xbox or PC, with rich lows and clear treble.
+- 【SUPERIOR Hi-Fi SOUND】Experience superb music and voice clarity.
+Built-in bass boost feature lets you tailor your audio experience for TV, music on your smart phone or PC, with rich lows and clear treble.
 The perfect headphone for audio lovers.

 Being light, Avantree Pro makes a great headphone while watching movies and with an additional Bluetooth Adapter, you can wirelessly connect this headphone to your TV and enjoy movies, music, and TV shows.

 This already lightweight headphone has a foldable design and can be easily stored in the zippered case included.
 The box also provides a 1.2m aux cable, USB cable, and a user manual.